en_USEnglish

 6.1 Introducing the DSDM method

-The Dynamic Systems Development Method (DSDM) is an Agile approach that focuses on the rapid delivery of high-quality functionality, while ensuring a high level of collaboration between team members.
-The DSDM method is based on eight key principles, including continuous business requirements, regular delivery of functional products, an iterative and incremental approach, and close collaboration between stakeholders.
+The Dynamic Systems Development Method (DSDM) is an Agile approach that emphasizes the rapid delivery of high-quality features while ensuring a high level of collaboration among team members.
+DSDM is based on eight key principles, including continuous business needs, regular delivery of functional products, an iterative and incremental approach, and close collaboration between stakeholders.

 6.2 DSDM guiding principles

-The guiding principles of the DSDM method guide teams in the implementation of this Agile method.
-Some key principles include active participation of stakeholders and end-users throughout the project, regular and incremental delivery of functional products, adherence to tight deadlines, and finding the right balance between flexibility and stability.
-These guiding principles enable teams to remain aligned with project objectives, ensure stakeholder satisfaction and deliver a high-quality product on time.
+The DSDM guiding principles guide teams in implementing this Agile method.
+Some key principles include actively involving stakeholders and end users throughout the project, delivering functional products regularly and incrementally, adhering to tight deadlines, and striking the right balance between flexibility and stability.
+These guiding principles enable teams to stay aligned with project objectives, ensure stakeholder satisfaction, and deliver a high-quality product on time.

 6.3 Managing constraints in DSDM

-The DSDM method recognizes that every project has specific constraints, and proposes strategies for managing them effectively.
-These may include constraints of time, budget, resources or other factors.
-The DSDM method encourages teams to adopt an iterative approach and reduce risk by regularly delivering functional features, enabling stakeholders to see the product under development and provide feedback to guide the project's further development.
+DSDM recognizes that each project has specific constraints and offers strategies for managing them effectively.
+This may include time, budget, resource, or other constraints.
+DSDM encourages teams to take an iterative approach and reduce risk by regularly delivering working features, allowing stakeholders to see the product in development and provide feedback to guide the rest of the project.
 By effectively managing constraints with DSDM, you can maximize your project's chances of success and meet stakeholder expectations.

 7. Feature Driven Development (FDD)